Creating and Solving a Merge Conflict

 Tip: If pressing

 .doesn’t work, make sure you clicked somewhere on the page first, and that your cursor isn’t inside a text field.
-You can also navigate to it by replacing thecomin your repo url withdev. - https://www.github.com/besteechur/paired_work is the url for the GitHub repo - https://www.github.dev/besteechur/paired_work is the url for the web editor
+You can also navigate to it by replacing thecomin your repo url withdev. - If https://www.github.com/besteechur/paired_work is the url for the GitHub repo - Then https://www.github.dev/besteechur/paired_work is the url for the web editor

 Create a new file named lets_make_a_conflict.md